CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/04-Getting Started with Azure Portal.md

 12. Explore through pre-deployed resources from the resource list.

+## Summary

+In this task you navigated to your resource group, noted down the Private IPs of the virtual machines and went through the pre-deployed resources.

-13. Click on Next to continue to the next section of the lab.
+Click on **Next** to continue to the next section of the lab.